learn-co-curriculum/swift-collection-types/README.md

 ### Arrays with Loops

-To iterate over an array without needing the index number, use a `for` loop:
+To iterate over an array without needing the index number, use a `for-in` loop:

 ```swift
 for Element in Array {